tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-for-over-a-month-2024-09-03/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/tobiasbriones/blog -->

-# Testing the Texsydo Fx Prototype for over a Month (2024/09/03)
+# Testing the Texsydo FX Prototype for over a Month (2024/09/03)